Parshuram Kund

 Parshuram Kund is a Hindu pilgrimage site in the Lohit district of Arunachal Pradesh, India.
 It is situated on the Brahmaputra plateau in the lower reaches of the Lohit River and about 48 km from Tezu in Lohit district of Arunachal Pradesh, India.
-Dedicated to the sage Parashurama, the popular site attracts pilgrims from Nepal, from across India,including the nearby states of Manipur and Assam.
+Dedicated to the sage Parashurama, the popular site attracts pilgrims from Nepal, from across India, including the nearby states of Manipur and Assam.
 Over 70,000 devotees and sadhus take a holy dip in its water each year on the occasion of Makar Sankranti, in the month of January.'

 The Kund originally was established by the pilgrims coming from Assam in the 1970s and was promoted as a tourist place.
 The temple is dedicated to the Lord Parshuram, there is also a shrine dedicated to Devi Renuka.
-Lord Parshuram is the 6th avtar of Sri Maha Vishnu, there is a dashavtar temple dedicated to Sri Maha Vishnu with all the ten distinct avatars of Lord Vishnu.
+Lord Parshuram is the 6th avatar of Sri Lord Vishnu, there is a dashavatar temple dedicated to Sri Maha Vishnu with all the ten distinct avatars of Lord Vishnu.